Organizer: Baltimore ceasefire is a 'movement'

 The ceasefire effort was also personal for Bridgeford, 44, one of six organizers.

-"One of my brothers was shot in 2001 and survived," she told CNN.
+"One of my brothers was shot in 2001 and survived," she told CNN earlier.
 "In 2007, I lost another brother to homicide.
 Two of my first cousins were murdered.
 Three of their brothers were murdered.
 One of my stepsons was murdered.
 Two weeks ago, somebody that I watched grow up was murdered.
 I go to three or four funerals a year."

 On Saturday, there was a vigil near the scene of the 24-year-old man's killing.

-Smith mentioned the homicide in a tweet and said "the work doesn't stop.
+Police spokesman Smith mentioned the homicide in a tweet and said "the work doesn't stop.
 Organizers called and are in the area to continue to spread love."

 "We didn't have an expectation that this was going to stop things, but it certainly got the conversation going," he said.
-"And we're going to continue down the path to hopefully get better and better."

 Harris recalled hearing a police commander say he didn't remember a Friday night without a shooting in his 26 years with the department.